Federico-Conti/digital-forensics/assignement/filesystem/report3.md

 The analysis confirms the following:

-1. Recognizes the FAT32 boot sector at the start of the partition.
+1. Recognizes the FAT32 boot sector at the start of the partition
     - FAT32 characteristics:
         - Sector size: 2048 bytes.
-        - Contains only 1 FAT table instead of the standard 2.
+        - Contains only 1 FAT table instead of the standard 2
-        - No backup boot sector is present.
+        - No backup boot sector is present
-        - Volume label: `"FAT32LABEL"`.
+        - Volume label: `"FAT32LABEL"`

-2. An Ext3 SuperBlocks file system resides in the 1024 offset:
+2. An Ext3 SuperBlocks file system resides in the 1024 offset (as required by the standard)

 \begin{center}
 \includegraphics[width=1 \linewidth]{./assignement/filesystem/media/3.3.png}